butarca/docker-dst-server/README.md

+## Fork changes

+*Changed the image from "debian:buster-slim" to "debian:bullseye-slim" due to the relocation of the reposetory *Fixed missing file write permissions (0x6) in "/opt/stemcmd_scripts"

 # Don't Starve Together Dedicated Server Docker Image

 They write their server setup instructions like sh*t, so we made this Docker image to simplify things.